 Thus, in 240 AC, Jaehaerys and Shaera followed in Duncan's footsteps.
 They eluded their guardians, and secretly wed and consummated the marriage.
 Aegon despaired over this, but felt he had no choice, as the marriage had been consummated.
 He was forced to relent to his children's wishes, while at the same time dealing with the anger and wounded pride of both House Tully and House Tyrell.

 Following their example, the younger brother of Duncan and Jaehaerys, Prince Daeron Targaryen, would later also break his betrothal, leading to all sons of King Aegon V to have married for love, which the king had only agreed to, because he himself had been allowed to do so.

 While Jaehaerys himself had married for love, he would later commanded his son, Prince Aerys, and daughter, Princess Rhaella, to marry each other, despite neither desiring this match.
 A woods witch, brought to court by Jenny of Oldstones, prophesied that the prince that was promised would be born from their line.
 Whilst King Aegon V was frustrated by Jaehaerys's decision, he let his son have it his way.
-The firstborn child of Aerys and Rhaella, Prince Rhaegar, was born in the year 259 AC, on the same day that the Tragedy at Summerhall took place, s tragedy which killed multiple members of House Targaryen, including King Aegon V Targaryen and his eldest son, Duncan.
+The firstborn child of Aerys and Rhaella, Prince Rhaegar, was born in the year 259 AC, on the same day that the Tragedy at Summerhall took place, a tragedy which killed multiple members of House Targaryen, including King Aegon V Targaryen and his eldest son, Duncan.

-Jaehaerys's ascended the throne at the age of thirty-four.
+Jaehaerys ascended the throne at the age of thirty-four.
 Despite his young age, his reign would be short, lasting only three years.
 Dalbridge, who would later join the Night's Watch, served as a squire to Jaehaerys II in his youth.